 2 Timothy (2 Tim)

-Book 16 of the NT, having 4 chapters.
+Book 16 of the New Testament, having 4 chapters.
 Written by Paul, about AD 66, some 2 years after 1 Timothy.
 This letter was addressed to his spiritual son, Timothy, who had remained at Ephesus to oversee the church.
 Time to read: 10 mins.

 * Paul confidently said, “I am not ashamed, because I know whom I have believed, and am convinced that He is able to guard what I have entrusted to Him for that day...Guard the good deposit that was entrusted to you – guard it with the help the Holy Spirit who lives in us” (2 Tim 1:12,14).
 Paul committed to the Lord his own life, the lives of those who already had become believers, and the ongoing gospel ministry.
 Look beyond the present and your own little world.
 Don’t just observe the lives of godly people and think you can’t reach a similar place.
 God has no favourities.
 The Holy Spirit is within each Christian, waiting for us to co-operate.
 Jesus gave His life so that, in turn, we might give Him our all.
 God only knows the level to which you can attain if you diligently and consistently seek Him.
 Determine to be all God designed you to be, to fulfill your calling and destiny.